WolframResearch/LibraryLinkUtilities/README.rst

 Motivation
 ------------------------------

-:term:`LibraryLink` is a great tool for connecting Wolfram Language to external C/C++ libraries and is already widely used by Wolfram Research and
+:term:`LibraryLink` is a great tool for connecting Wolfram Language to external C/C++ libraries and is widely used by Wolfram Research and
 Wolfram Language developers for developing :term:`paclet`\ s.
-:term:`LibraryLink Utilities` makes it even easier to use LibraryLink by providing the following features:
+:term:`LibraryLink Utilities` makes it even easier to use LibraryLink by providing features such as:

 * automatic resource management
 * exception handling